calcSD

 Regional Averages

 Regional averages are actually a type of dataset that calcSD internally calls "aggregates".
 To join multiple different datasets together, the sample size of each measurement type (length, girth, etc.) is added up.
 The average and standard deviation of said measurement type in each dataset is then divided by the total amount of samples in all datasets and multiplied by the total amount of samples in that specific dataset.
 An easy example is detailed over on the old version of calcSD.
-Note that the calcSD Averages are outdated and no longer used.
+Note that the calcSD Averages described there are outdated and no longer used.

 We are looking into changing how this data is added up to see if we can improve its accuracy by using a methodology similar to how volume is calculated above: by simulating samples from each dataset, then estimating an average based on the samples created.
 This or a different methodology, or perhaps multiple different ones, might be used in a future update.